In This Topic

 This device manager allows to work only with 32-bit TWAIN 1.x and WIA drivers.

-Normally TWAIN_32.DLL is located in "C:\Windows\" directory and included in distributive package of all versions of Windows.
+Normally TWAIN_32.DLL file is located in "C:\Windows\" directory and included in distributive package of all versions of Windows.

 This device manager allows to work only with 32-bit TWAIN 1.x and 2.x drivers.

-Files of this device manager are NOT included in distributive package of Windows.
+Default installation of Windows does not include TWAIN device manager and TWAIN device manager must be installed manually.
 On 32-bit systems the TWAIN device manager files must be placed in "C:\Windows\System32\" directory.
 On 64-bit systems the TWAIN device manager files must be placed in "C:\Windows\SysWow64\" directory.

-Latest version of this device manager can be found here:
+Latest version of this device manager can be found here: https://github.com/twain/twain-dsm/tree/master/Releases.

 This device manager allows to work only with 64-bit TWAIN 2.x drivers.

-Files of this device manager are NOT included in distributive package of Windows.
+Default installation of Windows does not include TWAIN device manager and TWAIN device manager must be installed manually.
 On 64-bit systems the TWAIN device manager files must be placed in "C:\Windows\System32\" directory.

-Latest version of this device manager can be found here:
+Latest version of this device manager can be found here: https://github.com/twain/twain-dsm/tree/master/Releases.

-If SDK is used in 32-bit application:
+If SDK is used in 32-bit application for Windows:

-If SDK is used in 64-bit application:
+If SDK is used in 64-bit application for Windows:

 Important: Please read how to use 32-bit TWAIN driver in 64-bit application here.